-Go to the settings page for the relevant team by clicking the upper right hand avatar menu, clicking “All Teams”, and then clicking the “Settings” link for that team.
+Go to the Secure Tenancy settings page for the relevant team by clicking the lower left avatar menu, clicking “Team Settings”, and then clicking “Secure Tenancy” in the left navigation area.

-Look for the High Security Token field.
+Look for the Secure Proxy Auth Token field.
 Enter the auth token you generated earlier, then click outside the text field.
 Once you see “OK” appear below the text field, you can send data through your Secure Tenancy installation.
 These new settings may take a minute or so to propagate through our backend.

-In the High Security Proxy URL field, enter the endpoint for your proxy (which should be available on company VPN).
+In the Secure Proxy Address field, enter the url for your proxy.

 For language SDKs and Beelines, all config objects have an APIHost property which can be set to the same effect.